-Child reintegration must be repositioned as responsive to the multi-causal ecology of why children are recruited and what are their experiences in armed groups.
-It leads to a broad palette of post-conflict dividends, especially its contribution to development, peacebuilding and peace sustaining outcomes.
+Child reintegration must be repositioned as responsive to the multi-causal ecology of why children are recruited and what their experiences are in armed groups.
+It leads to a broad palette of post-conflict dividends, especially its contribution to development, peacebuilding and peacesustaining outcomes.
 If child reintegration is to contribute effectively to the transition from war to peace, it must be viewed as an indivisible continuum along which children are assisted with their transition to civilian life as agents of change, building their skills and increasing social capital.
-This contemporary approach to
+This contemporary approach to reintegration-where reintegration is framed as a component of the broader child protection system through the prism of the SDGs-is more inclusive, more comprehensive and longer-term-and has the potential to offer a higher return on investment in the end.